sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 Consequently, object stores become a natural **sweet spot for observability vendors** providing the best durability guarantees while still being cheap.

 However, it would be unfair to attribute these characteristics solely to observability workloads.
-Various industries, such as finance and genetics, and many more has already a strong trend toward utilizing cloud object stores in data warehouses like Snowflake, Amazon Redshift, and Databricks.
+Various industries, such as finance and genetics, and many more has already a strong trend toward utilizing cloud object stores in data warehouses like Snowflake, [Amazon Redshift](https://aws.amazon.com/pm/redshift), and [Databricks](https://www.databricks.com/).

-For more details, see Andy Warfield's insightful [talk](https://www.youtube.com/watch?v=sc3J4McebHE).
-Andy discusses the multifaceted challenges of building a service like S3, beyond just the technical aspects.

 Additionally, a recent paper "[Exploiting Cloud Object Storage for High-Performance Analytics](https://www.vldb.org/pvldb/vol16/p2769-durner.pdf)," delves into the workings, limitations, and cost-effective usage of cloud object stores for analytical workloads.

 Nothing is pink clouds, though.
 Object stores also have their own challenges:

 - **Latency**:  It is roughly **~4x times cheaper** on S3 than to store the same bits on a block storage like EBS SSD.